-- 1. Where the institution itself provides cover against biometric risks or guarantees either an investment performance or a given level of benefits Member States shall require that institutions provide for an effective actuarial function to: - (a) co-ordinate and oversee the calculation of technical provisions; - (b) assess the appropriateness of the methodologies and underlying models used in the calculation of technical provisions and the assumptions made for this purposes; - (c) assess the sufficiency and quality of the data used in the calculation of technical provisions; - (d) compare the assumptions underlying the technical provisions' calculation with the experience; - (e) inform the administrative, management or supervisory body of the institution of the reliability and adequacy of the calculation of technical provisions; - (f) express an opinion on the overall underwriting policy in the event of the institution having such a policy; - (g) express an opinion on the adequacy of insurance arrangements in the event of the institution having such arrangements; and - (h) contribute to the effective implementation of the risk management system. - 2.
-Member States shall require institutions to designate at least one person, inside or outside the institution, who shall be independent from other functions and from the administrative, management or supervisory board and who is responsible for the actuarial function.
+- 1. Where the institution itself provides cover against biometric risks or guarantees either an investment performance or a given level of benefits Member States shall require that institutions provide for an effective actuarial function to: - (a) co-ordinate and oversee the calculation of technical provisions; - (b) assess the appropriateness of the methodologies and underlying models used in the calculation of technical provisions and the assumptions made for this purposes; - (c) assess the sufficiency and quality of the data used in the calculation of technical provisions; - (d) compare the assumptions underlying the technical provisions' calculation with the experience; - (e) inform the administrative, management or supervisory body of the institution of the reliability and adequacy of the calculation of technical provisions;

+- (f) express an opinion on the overall underwriting policy in the event of the institution having such a policy; - (g) express an opinion on the adequacy of insurance arrangements in the event of the institution having such arrangements; and - (h) contribute to the effective implementation of the risk management system. - 2.
+Member States shall require institutions to designate at least one person, inside or outside the institution, who is responsible for the actuarial function.